gravitational/careers/challenges/systems-intern/challenge.md

 We appreciate your time and are looking forward to hack on this project together.

-# Requirements
+# Interview Process
-Split the submission into 1-2 pull requests for us to review.
-We will review every pull request and provide our feedback.

-We are going to compile the program, test it and get back to you.
+The interview process will start with you receiving an invite to a private Slack channel.
+That channel will contain the interview panel.
+You can ask them about the engineering culture, work-life balance, or anything else that you would like to learn about Teleport.

 ## Design Doc

+Before writing any actual code, we ask that you write a brief design document.
+The design document should cover: design approach, scope, proposed API, security considerations, and implementation details where appropriate.
 Start with a brief doc that covers the edge cases and design approach.
 At Teleport, we prefer Markdown for
 [our designs](https://github.com/gravitational/teleport/blob/master/rfd/0000-rfds.md).

-Open a pull request with your design and share a link with the reviewers via Slack.
-After the doc is approved, implement interfaces and an example program using the library.
+Please submit the design document and all code in a GitHub repository.
+Public or private is your choice.
+Please submit the design document as a Pull Request to allow us to provide you feedback on the proposed design.

 A few notes about the design document:

-* We expect the design document to be complete roughly within the first week.
+* Try to get the design document approved within the first 2-3 days.
 This is to ensure you have enough time to work on the implementation.
 * Avoid writing an overly detailed design document.
 Two to three pages is sufficient.
-* Avoid sending us draft design documents, it is difficult to evaluate what parts are draft and which parts are complete.
+* Avoid sending us draft design documents.
+It is difficult to evaluate which parts are draft and which parts are complete.
 Instead we encourage asking questions in Slack and sharing a design document that is ready to be reviewed.

-## Libary
-Write a library with methods to start/stop/query status and get an output of a running job.

-# Guidance

-## Interview process
+## Implementation

-The interview team will join the Slack channel.
-The team consists of the engineers who will be working with you.
-Ask them about the engineering culture, work and life balance, or anything else that you would like to learn about Teleport.

-Before writing the actual code, create a brief design document in Markdown in Github and share with the team.

-This document should cover at least: design approach, trade-offs, scope, proposed API, and security considerations.
-For security, please include considerations for transport layer, authentication, and authorization.

-Please avoid writing an overly detailed design document.
-Use this document to make sure the team could provide feedback on your design and demonstrate that you've investigated the problem space.

-Split your code submission using pull requests and give the team an opportunity to review the PRs.
-A good "rule of thumb" to follow is that the final PR submission is a formality adding a small feature set - it means that the team had an opportunity to contribute the feedback during multiple well defined stages of your work.
+Split your code submission into roughly 1-2 Pull Requests to give the team an opportunity to review your code and provide feedback.
+Feel free to merge each PR after you have two approvals.

-Our team will do their best to provide a high quality review of the submitted pull requests in a reasonable time frame.
+Our team will do their best to provide a high quality review of the submitted Pull Requests in a reasonable time frame.
 You are spending your time on this, we are going to contribute our time too.

 After the final submission, the interview team will assemble and vote using a "+1, -2" anonymous voting system: +1 is submitted whenever a team member accepts the submission, -2 otherwise.

 In case of a positive result, we will connect you to our HR and recruiting teams, who will work out the details and present an offer.

-In case of a negative score result, hiring manager will contact you and share a list of the key observations from the team that affected the result.
+In case of a negative score result, the hiring manager will contact you and share a list of the key observations from the team that affected the result.

+### Testing

+Add a couple of high quality tests that cover happy and unhappy scenarios.

+Do not try to achieve full test coverage.
+This will take too long.
+Take two key components, e.g. networking and program execution and implement one or two test cases that demonstrate your approach to testing.

+## Library

+Write a worker library with methods to start/stop/query status and get the output of a job.

+# Guidance

 ## Code and project ownership